ansalens/x86_asm/nightmare/03-beginner_re/crackmes/crackmes.md

 ## crackme01e.64

-- Running `file` on the binary we can see it's just standard ELF64 binary file:
+- Running `file` on the binary we can see it's just standard ELF64 bit binary file:

 ```sh
 noobuntu@noobuntu-VirtualBox:~/crackmes$ file ./crackme01e.64